QuarTheDev/windows-upgrade-cli/README.md

 ### What is this?

-This is a fairly buggy command-line tool that upgrades your Windows 11 version from Home to Pro, Education, or Enterprise, completely free of cost.
+This is a command-line utility that upgrades your Windows 11 version from Home to Pro, Education, or Enterprise, completely free of cost.

 This is meant to be used **legally** in a mass-setup line for schools or businesses.